The New Golden Age: Justice Society of America

-While searching for Doctor Fate, Huntress forms a new incarnation of the Justice Society consisting of Power Girl, Solomon Grundy, Gentleman Ghost, Harlequin's son, Icicle II, Mist, and Red Lantern II.
-The Stranger transports Huntress to 1940, where the original Justice Society find her.
-However, Huntress is soon returned to the present and meets with Fate, Detective Chimp, and Deadman.
+While searching for Khalid Nassour, Huntress forms a new incarnation of the Justice Society consisting of Power Girl, Solomon Grundy, Gentleman Ghost, Harlequin's Son, Icicle, Mist, and Red Lantern.
+Two days later, the JSA find Doctor Fate's mummified body.
+The Strange attacks and shoots Power Girl with a kryptonite bullet.
+He proceeds to use his time-based abilities to kill Gentleman Ghost, rot Grundy's body, shatter Icicle's body, overload Red Lantern, and age Mist to death.
+With Huntress left alive, she tries to attack as the Stranger ages her.
+Catwoman then arrives and buys Huntress time to save the JSA from before an earlier year.
+Huntress is sent to the year 1940, where she is found by Johnny Thunder and Thunderbolt.

+Huntress awakens in a medical lab in November 1940 and meets the Justice Society members Flash, Hawkman, Atom, Doctor Fate, Green Lantern, Sandman, Spectre, Johnny Thunder, and Thunderbolt.
+Huntress introduces herself and states that she is from the future.
+In the future, Catwoman identifies the Stranger as Per Degaton.
+Huntress is suddenly returned to the present, where she encounters Doctor Fate, Detective Chimp, and Deadman.

 Madame Xanadu informs the Society that Per Degaton made a deal with the Lords of Chaos and intends to kill the original Justice Society.
-However, Fate summons alternate universe variants of the Society to stop Degaton.
-Afterwards, Fate travels to the 31st century to assist the Legion of Substitute Heroes.
-After they persuade Solomon Grundy, Red Lantern II, Icicle, and Harlequin's Son to join up with them, the Society recruits Legionnaire, a young heroic version of Mordru.
+However, Fate summons alternate universe versions of the Society to stop Degaton.
+Fate travels to the 31st century to assist the Legion of Substitute Heroes.
+After they persuade Solomon Grundy, Red Lantern, Icicle, and Harlequin's Son to join up with them, the Society recruits Legionnaire, a young heroic version of Mordru.
 However, the Legion of Super-Heroes arrive to stop them, believing that Mordru will inevitably turn evil.
 During the fight, Eclipso bursts out of Wildcat.
-With help from Legionnaire, Huntress fires an enchanted arrow at Eclipos' black diamond.
+With help from Legionnaire, Huntress fires an enchanted arrow at Eclipso's black diamond.
 As Wildcat is restored to life and Legionnaire has Eclipso's black diamond locked away on Gemworld, the Legion of Super-Heroes hooks Legionnaire and Huntress up with the JSA of their time period.
+In the present, Courtney Whitmore graduates while reflecting on her past.